Medical Necessity

 Definitions of Medical Necessity and Investigational Services

-Health Net's has provided clarification of terms used in its medical policies for medical necessity, investigational or experimental, and not medically necessary and not investigational.
-This clarification should enable participating physician groups (PPGs) to more quickly determine whether a service is considered investigational and, therefore, submit the request for a proposed service timely to Health Net for utilization management (UM) review and determination based on the terms of the provider's contract.
+Health Net's has provided a clarification of terms used in its medical policies for medical necessity, investigational or experimental, and not medically necessary and not investigational.
+This clarification should enable participating physician groups (PPGs) to more quickly determine whether a service is considered investigational and, therefore, timely submit the request for a proposed service to Health Net for utilization management (UM) review and determination based on the terms of the provider's contract.

 Commercial

 Except where state or federal law or regulation requires a different definition, Health Net defines “Medically Necessary” or comparable terms in each agreement with physicians, physician groups, and physician organizations and will not include in any such agreement a definition of Medical Necessity that is different from this definition.
-“Medically Necessary” or “Medical Necessity” shall mean health care services that a physician, exercising prudent clinical judgment, would provide to a patient for the purpose of preventing, evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and that are:
+“Medically Necessary” means a service or product addressing the specific needs of that patient, for the purpose of preventing, diagnosing, or treating an illness, injury, condition, or its symptoms, including minimizing the progression of that illness, injury, condition, or its symptoms, in a manner that is all of the following:

 For these purposes, "generally accepted standards of medical practice" means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations, the views of physicians practicing in relevant clinical areas and any other relevant factors.